6 Important Wealth Management Trends (2022-2024)

 In sustainable investing, people are looking to drive profits while ensuring a positive impact on society.
 For example, these investors avoid oil and gas companies and invest in clean energy companies instead.

-Search volume for “sustainable investing” is up 260% over the past five years.
+Search volume for “sustainable finance” is up 500% over the past 5 years.

 In 2018, there was $12 trillion in US assets invested using sustainable investment strategies.
 By 2020, that number was $17.1 trillion, an increase of 42%.